microservice-tools/pixis/README.md

 This guide will generate inside the Angular2 project, and assume that the specification file and build file are present.

-If you are not executing Codegen in **myproject/src/**, you must move the generated directory into **myproject/src/**.
+If you are not executing Pixis in **myproject/src/**, you must move the generated directory into **myproject/src/**.

-A build file is necessary to tell Codegen to generate TypeScript client code instead of Flask server code.
+A build file is necessary to tell Pixis to generate TypeScript client code instead of Flask server code.
 This process will be changed in the future.
 - In **build.py** (sample can be found in **SAMPLE/**), change:
     - `LANGUAGE='flask'` to
     - `LANGUAGE='typescript'`